UK to consider sanctions against China for breaching Hong Kong treaty

 Critics of the law fear it will crush freedoms, including freedom to protest and an independent judiciary.
 Supporters say it will bring stability after last year’s sometimes violent anti-government and anti-China unrest.

-Reporting by Guy Faulconbridge and Kate Holton, Editing by Paul Sandle and Nick Macfie
+Reporting by Guy Faulconbridge and Kate Holton in London; additional reporting by David Brunnstrom in Washington and Steve Scherer in Ottawa; Editing by Paul Sandle, Nick Macfie and Alex Richardson

 Our Standards: The Thomson Reuters Trust Principles.